 Matthew Teeter, PhD

-Dr. Matthew Teeter is Interim Director of the Western Bone and Joint Institute and an Associate Professor in the Departments of Medical Biophysics, Medical Imaging, and Surgery, Schulich School of Medicine & Dentistry, Western University in London, Ontario, Canada.
-He is also a Scientist at the Robarts Research Institute where he is the Director of CenTRI — the Centre for Translational Radiographic Imaging, and Scientist and an Assistant Scientific Director at the Lawson Health Research Institute.
+Dr. Matthew Teeter is Director of the Bone and Joint Institute at Western University in London, Ontario, Canada.
+He holds a Western Research Chair and is an Associate Professor in the Departments of Medical Biophysics, Medical Imaging, and Surgery within the Schulich School of Medicine & Dentistry.
+He is also a Scientist at the London Health Sciences Centre Research Institute, and holds an appointment as an Adjunct Associate Scientist at the Hospital for Special Surgery in New York City.